cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/office-365-encryption-in-the-microsoft-cloud-overview.md

 search.appverid:
 - MET150
 ms.collection: Strat_O365_Enterprise
-description: "An overview of encryption in Office 365."
+description: "An overview of encryption in the Microsoft Cloud."
 ---

-# Encryption in Office 365
+# Encryption in the Microsoft Cloud

 Customer data within Microsoft's enterprise cloud services is protected by a variety of technologies and processes, including various forms of encryption.
 (Office 365 customer data in this document includes Exchange Online mailbox content (e-mail body, calendar entries, and the content of e-mail attachments, and if applicable, Skype for Business content), SharePoint Online site content and the files stored within sites, and files uploaded to OneDrive for Business or Skype for Business.)
 Microsoft uses multiple encryption methods, protocols, and ciphers across its products and services to help provide a secure path for customer data to travel through our cloud services, and to help protect the confidentiality of customer data that is stored within our cloud services.
 Microsoft uses some of the strongest, most secure encryption protocols available to provide barriers against unauthorized access to customer data.
 Proper key management is also an essential element of encryption best practices, and Microsoft works to ensure that all Microsoft-managed encryption keys are properly secured.